Heber Jentzsch

-Heber Carl Jentzsch (born November 30, 1935) is an American Scientologist who served as the president of the Church of Scientology International from 1982 to around 2010.
+Heber Carl Jentzsch (born November 30, 1935) is an American Scientologist and was the nominal President of the Church of Scientology International, a title he held from 1982 until about 2010.
+For years, family members have reported being unable to successfully contact him, and Jentzsch has not been seen or heard from publicly since July 2012.

-Jentzsch is listed as missing, and the Church of Scientology International will not disclose any other information regarding him.

 Early life

-Heber Jentzsch was born in 1935 in Salt Lake City and grew up in a Mormon family and named after Latter-day Saint apostle Heber C. Kimball.
-Though he was never baptized into the Church of Jesus Christ of Latter-day Saints, he identified himself as a "believing Mormon".
+Heber Jentzsch was born on November 30, 1935 in Salt Lake City and grew up in a Mormon family in Farmington, Utah.
+His mother named him after her favorite Latter-day Saint apostle, Heber C. Kimball.
+Though born into a Mormon family, he was never baptized into The Church of Jesus Christ of Latter-day Saints.

-He is the son of polygamist Carl Jentzsch and Pauline, Carl's third of eight wives; Heber has 42 siblings.
-In 1955 Carl was arrested, and excommunicated from the Church of Jesus Christ of Latter-day Saints.
+He is the youngest of four children born to Carl Eugene Jentzsch and wife, Pauline Marguerite (née Olson), Carl's third of eight wives; Heber has 42 siblings on his father's side.
+In 1955, his father was convicted of practicing polygamy, was excommunicated from the Latter-day Saints, and served 15 months in prison, after which he moved the family to Oregon.

-Heber Jentzsch was educated at Weber College in Ogden, Utah and the University of Utah, where he graduated in 1959 with a degree in communications.
+Heber Jentzsch was educated at Weber College in Ogden, Utah, and the University of Utah, where he graduated in 1959 with a degree in communications.
 He also studied Eastern religions.

-Before 1967, Jentzsch worked as a journalist for the Los Angeles Free Press and an actor, having a bit part in the film Paint Your Wagon.
-He played a small part in an episode of the 1960s television series Combat!, and an uncredited role in the film 1776.
+Before 1967, Jentzsch worked as a journalist for the Los Angeles Free Press and as an actor, having a part in the film Paint Your Wagon.
+He played a small part in an episode of the 1960s television series Combat! and an uncredited role in the film 1776.

 Scientology

-Jentzsch joined the Church of Scientology in 1967 after allegedly being cured by the Scientology Purification Rundown of radiation burns he had suffered since he was 15.
+Jentzsch joined the Church of Scientology in 1967 after he considered Scientology's Purification Rundown had cured him of alleged radiation burns from when he was 15.

 During the 1970s, Jentzsch became the public relations director of the later-notorious Guardian's Office, serving as the Church of Scientology's chief press spokesman.
-He has continued in this role since his promotion to the post of President of the Church of Scientology International in 1982.
+He continued in this role after his promotion to the post of President of the Church of Scientology International in 1982.
 In January 1986, Jentzsch faced the press on behalf of the Church to announce the death of L. Ron Hubbard.
 He has often appeared in newspaper interviews, aggressively defending the church on several occasions.
 Despite his media prominence, Jentzsch has been called a titular president.
 He is sometimes described as "the leading spokesperson for the Church of Scientology International" in church publications.